BPAngue/Coello-PSO-Circuit-Design/README.md

 A Particle Swarm Optimization (PSO) implementation for circuit matrix design, based on Carlos Coello's original work.
 This repository includes the original Spanish-language source, an English translation, and a C++ rendition.

+## IMPORTANT NOTE

+The current active and updated code is inside the `cplusplus/Original` folder.
+This is the code that is currently utilized in the research study.
+To see more details of the folder structure, visit the folder.

 ## Attribution

 This project is based on the Particle Swarm Optimization (PSO) circuit design algorithm originally developed by Carlos A. Coello Coello, Erika Luna, and Arturo Hernandez-Aguirre.
 The `orig_code/` folder preserves the original Spanish-language implementation; `translated/` and `cplusplus/` are derivative adaptations for readability and portability.
 Please cite the original work if you build on or publish results using this code: